Codecademy/docs/content/cloud-computing/concepts/faas/faas.md

 - Because a server process is not being constantly run, the user does not pay for any process idle time.
 - This results in a lower cost and higher scalability.

+The disadvantages include:

-The disadvantage to this is that initial requests might take several seconds to respond, though [caching](https://www.codecademy.com/resources/docs/general/cache) may reduce subsequent requests to milliseconds.
+- Initial requests to the server might take several seconds to respond, though [caching](https://www.codecademy.com/resources/docs/general/cache) may reduce subsequent requests to milliseconds.
+- It requires giving up substantial control.
+Things like the server, security or database the application uses are handled by the service provider.
+- There may be difficulty switching service providers after the application is developed.